TAR DNA-binding protein 43: Disordered glycin rich C-terminal domain (CTD)

 This CTD is often reported to play important role in pathogenic behavior of TDP-43:

 RNPs granules could have a role in stress response, and thus, aging, or persistence stress could lead the LLPs to turn into irreversible Liquid Solid Phase separation, pathological aggregates notably found in ALS neurons.

-CTD's disorganized structure can turn into a full fledged Amyloid-like Beta-sheet rich structure causing it to adopt prion-like properties.
+CTD's disorganized structure can turn into a full fledged amyloid-like beta-sheet rich structure, causing it to adopt prion-like properties.

 Moreover, CTFs are a common maker in diseased neurons and are argued to be of high toxicity.

 However, notice is to be taken that some points are not always consensual.
 Indeed, due to its hydrophobic structure, TDP-43 can be hard to analyze, and parts of it remain somewhat vague.
 Precise sites of phosphorylation, methylation, or even binding are still a bit elusive.

 Function

 TDP-43 is a transcriptional repressor that binds to chromosomally integrated TAR DNA and represses HIV-1 transcription.
 In addition, this protein regulates alternate splicing of the CFTR gene.
 In particular, TDP-43 is a splicing factor binding to the intron8/exon9 junction of the CFTR gene and to the intron2/exon3 region of the apoA-II gene.
 A similar pseudogene is present on chromosome 20.

 TDP-43 has been shown to bind both DNA and RNA and have multiple functions in transcriptional repression, pre-mRNA splicing and translational regulation.
 Recent work has characterized the transcriptome-wide binding sites revealing that thousands of RNAs are bound by TDP-43 in neurons.

 TDP-43 was originally identified as a transcriptional repressor that binds to chromosomally integrated trans-activation response element (TAR) DNA and represses HIV-1 transcription.
 It was also reported to regulate alternate splicing of the CFTR gene and the apoA-II gene.

 In spinal motor neurons TDP-43 has also been shown in humans to be a low molecular weight neurofilament (hNFL) mRNA-binding protein.
 It has also shown to be a neuronal activity response factor in the dendrites of hippocampal neurons suggesting possible roles in regulating mRNA stability, transport and local translation in neurons.

 It has been demonstrated that zinc ions are able to induce aggregation of endogenous TDP-43 in cells.
 Moreover, zinc could bind to RNA binding domain of TDP-43 and induce the formation of amyloid-like aggregates in vitro.
+Consistently, Zn2+ binds a short peptide (residues 256–264) from the C-terminus of TDP-43's RRM2 domain with an association constant of ~1.6×105 M−1, supporting a specific Zn2+ site that may regulate nucleic-acid binding.